henry-anderson/Ronin/Thallen/EDL/overview.md

 # EDL Weapons
 This document defines a procedural and algorithmic approach in deciding which candidates receive EDL weapons on an unbias method in which clan leaders control very little of the decision making process.
 The General in charge of the respective EDL bank decides whether we will be distributing an offhand, or main hand weapon.
-Eligible players are assigned a rating value based on the lifetime and recent DKP acquired on the account in the vote.
+Eligible players are assigned a rating value based on the lifetime and recent DKP acquired that the player has acquired.
 The player with the highest rating receives their weapon.

+## Protocol
+* The General in charge of the bank decides whether we will be giving away an offhand or main hand weapon
+* A final count is completed if there has not been on in the past 7 days
+* Unox and Revenant attendances are added up for each player for the past 60 days
+* All relevant information is inserted into the program
+* The winner along with all input data is posted in the general group to be audited for mistakes for a 12 hour period
+* Drops are sent and the winner is announced to the clan

+It's a bad idea to post the raw results directly to the clan as it may indirectly cause drama and shaming for inactivity.
+Instead clan members should be allowed to request this information directly from us to see how they ranked and where they need to improve.

+If a player does not meet the requirements the Generals can hold a vote to bypass immediate elimination so long as it results in at least 75% in favor.
+This does not cause them to automatically win, it just allows them to be included.
+Their rating still decides whether they will win.
+This can be used when the bank is saturated and there are no eligible players.

+Generals can also vote on whether to deny a winner and either give the weapon to the runner up, or save it in the bank.
+This vote must be <b>unanimous</b> making it unlikely to pass unless there is a very good reason.

 ## Rating
 <table>